abbasiandev/abbasiandev/README.md

 [![Linkedin: MahdiAbbasian](https://img.shields.io/badge/-CONNECT_WITH_ME-blue?style=for-the-badge&logo=Linkedin)](https://www.linkedin.com/in/mahdi-abbasian/)

-- 🔭 &ensp;I’m currently working on native ❤️ projects
+- 🔭 &ensp;I’m currently working on multiplatform ❤️ projects
-- 🤝 &ensp;I’m looking forward for contribue to kotlin projects
+- 🤝 &ensp;I’m looking forward for contribue to kotlin and flutter projects
 - ✉️  &ensp;You can drop me an email at info@abbasian.dev with subject containing "GitHub: ..."!
 It will be a pleasure to work with you!.
 - 📫 &ensp;How to reach me: [**Email**](mailto:info@abbasian.dev)